Add Blocks

 Running the command without a block name opens an interactive selector.

-npx blockend addExample:
+npx blockend-cli addExample:

 ?
 Which backend block would you like to inject?